 Become a Costume Assistant

-In this seminar, we discuss the inner workings of the costume department through its cast of characters, duties, culture, systems, and lingo.
+In this seminar and manual, we discuss the inner workings of the costume department through its cast of characters, duties, culture, systems, and lingo.
 We look at what is expected of you on the job, what to wear, and the unsaid protocols and etiquette – so that YOU can make an strong unforgettable impression on your first day.

 - Defining the department positions and duties